 We take great pride in following the traditional methods used to create the national flag of the United Kingdom.

-Flag care and maintenance
+Union Flag care and maintenance

-It is also important to consider whether the flag will constantly be exposed to harsh or extreme weather conditions such as high winds, heavy rain or heavily polluted urban environments.
+It is also important to consider whether the flag will constantly be exposed to harsh or extreme weather conditions, such as high winds, heavy rain or heavily polluted urban environments.

 Flying an excessively large flag in bad weather will dramatically reduce life expectancy.